 Left photo courtesy of the Alaska State Library Collections

 The increased popularity continued through the late 1950s and 1960s, and by 1970, the hotel needed an expansion.
 That year, a new wing was added with 48 new rooms – just in time for the completion of the Parks Highway in 1971, which tripled park visitation again (from 44,528 in 1971 to 137,300 in 1973).

 Right photo courtesy of Wally Cole

-Under the strain of operations and the neverending cycle of permafrost and earthquake activity, old wiring in the building ignited a fire in 1972.
+Under the strain of operations, the neverending cycle of permafrost, and earthquake activity, old wiring in the building ignited a fire in 1972.
 This fire destroyed the majority of the hotel; only the 1970 wing addition, the powerhouse, and the employee dorm survived.
 As you can imagine, this significantly changed the style of the hotel: the 1970s weren’t known for their fabulous architecture, especially in Alaska.